-Oregon Clean Fuel Program (CFP)
+Oregon CFP Program

-The Clean Fuel Standard
+Defining the Clean Fuel Standard

-Benefits to Our Client Benefits of Opting into the CFP Program
+Benefits of opting into the CFP

-You can find information about the performance of the program including quarterly data summaries and monthly credit transfer reports, and guidance documents for various issues.
+Here you’ll find information about the performance of the program including quarterly data summaries and monthly credit transfer reports, and guidance documents for various issues.